esp8266/Arduino/README.md

 ### License and credits ###

-Arduino IDE is based on Wiring and Processing.
-It is developed and maintained by the Arduino team.
+Arduino IDE is developed and maintained by the Arduino team.
 The IDE is licensed under GPL.

 ESP8266 core includes an xtensa gcc toolchain, which is also under GPL.